music-classification/tutorial/book/landing-page.md

 This is a book written for a [tutorial session](https://ismir2021.ismir.net/tutorials/) of [the 22nd International Society for Music Information Retrieval Conference](https://ismir2021.ismir.net/), Nov 8-12, 2021 in an online format.
 The [ISMIR conference](https://ismir.net/) is the world’s leading research forum on processing, searching, organising and accessing music-related data.

+## Motivation
+**Lower the barrier**: As deep learning emerges, music classification research has entered a new phase and many data-driven approaches have been proposed to solve the problem.
+However, researchers sometimes speak with jargons in various ways.
+Also, some implementation details and evaluation methods are ambiguously described in the papers, blocking the access to the information without personal contact.
+These are tremendous obstacles when new researchers want to dive into this fascinating research area.
+Through this book, we would like to lower the barrier for newcomers and reduce miscommunication between researchers by sharing the secrets.

+**Cope with data issue**: Another issue that we are facing under the deep learning era is the exhaustion of labeled data.
+Labeling musical attributes requires strong domain knowledge and a significant amount of time for listening; hence expensive.
+Because of this, deep learning researchers started actively utilizing large-scale unlabeled data.
+This book introduces the recent advances in semi- and self-supervised learning that enables music classification models to step further beyond supervised learning.

+**Narrow the gap**: Music classification has been applied to solve real-world problems successfully.
+However, some important procedures and considerations for real-world applications are rarely discussed as research topics.
+In this book, based on the various industry experiences of the authors, we try our best to raise the awareness of these questions and provide answers and perspectives.
+We hope this helps academia and industries harmonize better together.

 ## About the authors

 <p align = "left">